 To measure the rigor of the study, the Lincoln and Guba criteria were applied [16].
-The researchers evaluated the credibility of data via memberprolonged peer-checking, checking, and engagement.
-Next, the researchers contacted the participants and provided them with a full transcript of their coded interviews, besides a summary of the extracted categories, so that they express their opinions about the researchers' interpretations.
+The researchers evaluated the credibility of data via memberpeer-checking, prolonged checking, and engagement.
+Next, the researchers contacted the participants and provided them with a full transcript of their coded interviews, besides a summary of the extracted categories, so that they opinions about the express could their researchers' interpretations.